Monip1/cse15l-lab-reports/lab-report-1-week-2.md

 To copy and run changes on the server quickly, type the scp and ssh commands for copying and then compiling and running the file, then use arrows to get up to them to rerun the program.

+The 2 commands can placed in succession, surrounded by one set of ""s and seperated by a ; to make one command to be used for the following.

-Keystrokes for first run(assuming you have the command availiable in a separate note onscreen): **8**
+Keystrokes for first run(assuming you have the command availiable somewhere onscreen i.e. a note): **7**
 ```
-highlight compile command
+highlight command
-copy
+ctrl+C -- copy
+click into terminal
-paste into terminal
+ctrl+V -- paste into terminal
 enter
-highlight run code
-copy
-paste into terminal
-enter
 ```
-Keystrokes in terminal for subsequent runs: **6**
+Keystrokes in terminal for subsequent runs: **2**
 ```
-up arrow
-up arrow
-enter
-up arrow
-up arrow
+up arrow -- to the compile and run command
-enter
+enter -- compiles and runs code

 ```